rohitralhan/deepseek-r1-openshift/README.md

 ----------

 ## Step 2: Deploying Ollama on Red Hat OpenShift
-All the files are on [github](https://github.com/rohitralhan/deepseek-r1-openshift).
-You can directly run it by simply cloning/downloading the files from github and running the **`oc apply -k .`** from the root folder.
+All the files are on [GitHub](https://github.com/rohitralhan/deepseek-r1-openshift).
+You can directly run it by simply cloning/downloading the files from GitHub and running the **`oc apply -k .`** from the root folder.
 To delete the installation run **`oc delete -k .`** from the root folder.
 Alternatively, you can follow along to create the resources step by step.

 Ollama is required to run DeepSeek R1 70B.
 We’ll create a persistent volume claim, deployment, service, and route for it.
 The deployment will require these three files:

--   pvc.yaml for persistent to download and store the DeepSeek R1 70B (about 45G)
+-   [pvc.yaml](https://raw.githubusercontent.com/rohitralhan/deepseek-r1-openshift/refs/heads/main/ollama/pvc.yaml) for persistent to download and store the DeepSeek R1 70B (about 45G)
--   deployment.yaml for the DeepSeek R1 70B model deployment.
+-   [deployment.yaml](https://raw.githubusercontent.com/rohitralhan/deepseek-r1-openshift/refs/heads/main/ollama/deployment.yaml) for the DeepSeek R1 70B model deployment.
--   service.yaml to expose the deployment as a service within the cluster.
+-   [service.yaml](https://raw.githubusercontent.com/rohitralhan/deepseek-r1-openshift/refs/heads/main/ollama/service.yaml) to expose the deployment as a service within the cluster.
--   route.yaml to create an OpenShift route for external access.
+-   [route.yaml](https://raw.githubusercontent.com/rohitralhan/deepseek-r1-openshift/refs/heads/main/ollama/route.yaml) to create an OpenShift route for external access.

 ---